8. Modeling Advection#

 To build models, we simply apply the Reynolds Transport Theorem to the advective flux component to produce something like:

-Modeling Advection by Particle Tracking#
+Modeling Advection by Particle Tracking (Lagrangian Approach)#

 Later on we will use USGS-MOC (which incorporates particle tracking to define characteristic trajectories), so we will illustrate particle tracking keeping MOC in mind.